shakesco/shakesco-docs/content/docs/autopayments/checkout.md

 Enter URL that the checkout should redirect to if the request is successful.

 {{< callout type="info" >}}
 It is advised to redirect to a page where you can check if the user has accepted the request from the Shakespay app.
+Accepting is same as checking if [they have paid](../../autopayments/api#has-paid).
 {{< /callout >}}

 ##### number